Allan-Binga/Python-background-removal/readME.md

                 #Usage
 -Place the image file you want to process in the same directory as this script.
 Make sure the image file is in a supported format (e.g., JPEG, PNG).

--Modify the input_path variable in the script to specify the filename of the input image.

                  #python
 -input_path = 'sample.jpg'

--Modify the output_path variable in the script to specify the filename for the output image.
-The output image will be saved in the same directory as the script.

 -output_path = 'result.png'